-Actuarial Methods and Assumptions. - The District's net OPEB asset was measured as of June 30, 2023 and the total OPEB liability was determined by an actuarial valuation dated July 1, 2021 that was rolled forward using standard update procedures to determine the total liability as of June 30, 2023, based on the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions. - The District's net OPEB asset was measured as of June 30, 2024 and the total OPEB liability was determined by an actuarial valuation dated July 1, 2023 that was using standard update procedures to determine the total liability as of June 30, 2024, based on the following actuarial methods and assumptions:

 Actuarial Assumptions

-Valuation Date July 1, 2021
+Valuation Date July 1, 2023

-Measurement Date June 30, 2023
+Measurement Date June 30, 2024

-Actuarial Cost Method Entry Age Normal Cost, level of pay
+Actuarial Cost Method Entry Age Normal Cost, Level Percent of Pay

 Actuarial Assumptions:

-Inflation rate 3.00%
+Inflation rate 2.30%

-Payroll Growth 3.00%
+Payroll Growth 2.80%

 Investment Rate of Return 6.00%

-Mortality Rate Pre-retirement mortality rates for Public Agency Miscellaneous were based from CalPERS Experience Study (2000-2019).
-Post-retirement mortality rates for healthy recipients from CalPERS
+Mortality Rate Mortality rates were based on the most recent experience study for CalPERS members.

-Medical Cost Trend Rate 5.50% for 2023; 5.20% for 2024-2069 and 4.50% for 2070 and later years.
+Medical Cost Trend Rate 5.50% for 2024 through 2034; 4.50% for 2035 through 2074, and 4.00% for 2075 and later years.